 Pangolin

 There are 8 species of Pangolin, 4 of which are found in Africa.
 The rest are found in Asia.
-You might not have ever heard of these unusual looking creatures, but they are one of Africa’s most endangered species and one our most recommended African species for animal adoption.
+You might not have ever heard of these unusual-looking creatures, but they are one of Africa’s most endangered species and one of our most recommended African species for animal adoption.
 Pangolin scales are believed to have medicinal properties which has resulted in an extremely high demand for them and constant threat of poaching.
 They are also eaten as bush meat.

 Adopt your pangolin here: